shahid-paramit/docs-getting-started/source/includes/_build.md

     &nbsp;

-2. Click the Save button.
-This will run the input command and provide you a preview of the api json.
+2. Click the Save Changes button.
+This will save your step, but not run your pipe.

     &nbsp;